Using commands, scripts, and the Virtual Browser

 • It uses the Script Host from the newest Script Host VM template in the Skytap public template library that is in the same region as the end user’s environment.

-Course Manager sets the RAM and vCPUs for the Script Host VM to the values specified in your account settings.
+Course Manager sets the RAM and vCPUs for the Script Host VM to the values specified in your account settings or tags.

 • It ensures the Script Host is connected to an automatic network.